Skip to main content

 Heritage Resources Program

-The Heritage Resources Program is also responsible for Montana State Parks’ compliance with the Montana Antiquities Act and for ensuring thousands of artifacts found in state parks are appropriately curated and stored.
+They are also responsible for FWP's compliance with the Montana Antiquities Act and for ensuring the thousands of artifacts and fossils found on FWP land are appropriately curated and stored.

 Teacher Resources